-+6 months Publication of the Quality Improvement Report on the University website. +12 months Progress Review Meeting convened to consider unit's Progress Report on the implementation of the QIP. +18 months Follow-up report on the implementation of the QIP presented to University Governing Authority, UMT and ACQEC 1 The QIP should be taken into account in the strategic planning of the unit and other University-wide processes.
++6 months Publication of the Quality Improvement Report on the University website. +12 months Progress Review Meeting convened to consider unit's Progress Report on the implementation of the QIP.
+1 The QIP should be taken into account in the strategic planning of the unit and other University-wide processes.